udsleeds/openinfra/GISRUK_paper/openinfra_gisruk.md

 Finally, OSM has the potential to represent highway features essential for accessible (pedestrian) network planning (see Table 3).
-For example, awareness of kerb height and sidewalk width are essential street elements for people using wheelchairs to move around while lighting is important to vision impaired people.
+For example, kerb height and sidewalk width are essential street elements for people using wheelchairs to move around while lighting is important to vision impaired people.
 In this context, width tag has been recategorized using the most recent Inclusive Mobility guide (Department for Transport 2021).
 While currently there is too little information for the tags to be taken advantage of, but, given accurate data is present in the future, it could be used to assess which sidewalks are wide enough to comply with the existing guidance.
 In comparison to width and kerb tags, there is surprisingly a lot of information on the presence of lighting.
 The lit tag does not capture the information on, for example, minimum illumination level as outlined in the Inclusive Mobility guide, but it still could be used to evaluate, e.g., highway’s safety.

 # Discussion and future directions